 Additionally, these labor standards and protections will be detailed in the subgrantee's grant agreement to be executed with WVDED.
 As a precondition to receiving grant funding for eligible projects, WVDED shall include provisions to which all prospective subgrantees must agree.
-Such provisions will contain language that subgrantees must prioritize in their procurements employers with high labor standards, no recent violations of federal or state labor and employment laws, and that offer wages at or above the federal prevailing rate on projects exceeding \$5,000,000.
-In addition, WVDED will include language in its subgrantee agreements that will require compliance with Davis-Bacon and Service Contract Act Requirements, where applicable.
+Such provisions will contain language that subgrantees should prioritize in their procurements employers with high labor standards, no recent violations of federal or state labor and employment laws.